Latin name: Yucca spp. ("YOU-cah")

 (UPDATE: they all rooted and are growing well!)
 They're very tough plants, so I expect they'll take up the challenge and I'll be hacking them back with a machete before you know it.
 John also gave us a full-on rooted Yucca tree (top) which is very impressive and gives the other Yuccas something to aspire to!

 We also have several Yucca flaccida "Garland's Gold" which is a yellow and green variegated Yucca with floppy leaves, which has a compact form - it doesn't turn into a tree like many other types.
-Then we have a Yucca whipplei on the terraces.
+Then we have three Yucca whipplei on the steps.
 Yuccas are lovely, bright, tough plants - I'd love to get more species of Yucca for the garden, too.
 Any suggestions?